District 1070 Young Chef Competition 2019/2020

 The winner of each local heat is entered into a district competition

-Interested parties should check dates with their local Rotary club.
+Interested parties should check dates and venues with their sponsoring Rotary club.

 The winners of the Regional finals then have the opportunity to go forward to compete in the National Finals on the weekend of the 2nd/3rd May 2020 in Birmingham